damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/3. Design/Structural model/Mechanics/README.md

 - **Definition:** *The characteristics of the materials are those that identify the reactions of materials reactions to heat, electricity, light, force, etc.*

-  - *Materials are chosen based on factors including properties for behaviral analysis, environmental impact, manufacturing processes in design reuse*
+  - *Selection of materials  based on factors including properties for behavioral analysis, environmental impact, manufacturing processes in design reuse.*

 ```
-  The material characteristics of the structural model of mechanical parts consist:
+  The material characteristics of mechanical parts consist:

   - Mechanical characteristics like hardness, elasticity, plasticity, toughness, etc.
   - Manufacturing properties like castability, machinability rating, etc.
   - Thermal characteristics like melting point,thermal conductivity, etc.
+  - Electrical characteristics like electrical resistivity and conductibility, etc.
   - Chemical properties like corrosion resistance, surface tension, etc.
   ```